+Like the idea of connecting with other classes but not sure how to find connections?
 Read Kathleen Morris’s Do and Don’t for forming friendships with other blogging classes.

 Student Blogging Challenge

-The Student Blogging Challenge runs twice yearly starting in March and September.
+The Student Blogging Challenge runs twice yearly starting in March and October.
 It is made up of a series of 10 weekly tasks all designed to improve blogging and commenting skills while connecting students with a global audience and being supported by a team of blogging mentors.

 The Challenge is open to both class blogs and to individual student bloggers from all over the world and of all ages.
 Participants can complete as many of the tasks as they like and in any order.

-During this time the other classes engage with that class blog, participate in any activities the focus class initiates and takes time to learn about that class, their school and region.
+During this time the other classes engage with that class blog, participate in any activities the focus class initiates, and takes time to learn about that class, their school, and region.

-Watch this video to learn more about QuadBlogging.
+Watch this video to learn more about quad blogging.

-You can create your own quadblog by finding other class blogs who would like to participate in a quad.
+You can create your own quad blog by finding other class blogs who would like to participate in a quad.

 100 Word Challenge

-Lots of educators use class twitter accounts in conjunction with their class blogs to connect with other classes and content experts.
+Lots of educators use class Twitter accounts in conjunction with their class blogs to connect with other classes and content experts.

 Here are some tips for using Twitter with students:

 - Carefully select who you follow as students will see all tweets by any account you are following.
-Drew Frank’s Classroom Twitter list is a good place to find other class twitter accounts to follow.
+Drew Frank’s Classroom Twitter list is a good place to find other class Twitter accounts to follow.